pdrummond/pauldrummond.dev/src/posts/on-interviewing.md

 the candidate, it could be life-changing, everything is unknown, it’s an unfamiliar environment and they have no idea what to expect or how they are going to be treated.
 This puts the candidate at an immediate disadvantage.
-Unless this situation is remedied right at the start, there is an extremely high chance of false-negatives and a danger the entire interview will end up being a waste of time for both parties.
+Unless this inequality is defused right at the start, there is an extremely high chance of false-negatives and a danger the entire interview will end up being a waste of time for both parties.
 Or worse, the interviewer may make a decision to hire or reject the candidate based on these false-negative which sadly, is often